ptoribi/lightning/running-on-arm.md

   - Once the installation process is finished
     1. shutdown the VM with the `sudo shutdown` command in the default user
     2. eject the CDROM image from UTM

+A good reference is provided in the [UTM VM gallery][https://mac.getutm.app/gallery/ubuntu-20-04]

 ## Installing the prerequisites for lightning